 Let us take a look at the desktop and mobile ads.
-Banner sizes differ in performance.
+Popular banner ad sizes differ in performance.
 Bigger ad sizes improve performance because they catch the user's eye.

 Leaderboard 728 is used above the fold and for this reason this banner ad size is incredibly popular among advertisers.
 The large leaderboard format is very popular on the desktop, however, in the mobile web environment, it obviously occupies less space.

-If you want more tips regarding this format: just in case you use this ad below the fold, it is important to make sure that the “lazy loading” is enabled, meaning that the ad unit should only load when it is on the screen or at least some part of it reaches the screen.
+If you want more tips regarding this format, just in case you use this ad below the fold, it is important to make sure that the “lazy loading” is enabled, meaning that the ad unit should only load when it is on the screen or at least some part of it reaches the screen.